 Embrace the fact that you are going to be a bit more exhausted after your work days.
 Let the people close to you know what you are up to.
 Let them know your concerns.
 Be proactive about the resistance from the team rather than just reacting to it.
 Be honest with yourself and get your motivations straight.
 Evaluate the risks that you need to take and make peace with it.

 2. Get your stakeholders on your side

 If you get all the stakeholders to your side and make them understand why the change you have suggested is important, you’ll increase your chances of succeeding.
 According to a change study, you are going to have to have the top management’s support in the earlier stages of the change and the teams support when the change is in works.

-When implementing a resource management software, sell the idea to the upper management first.
+When implementing resource management software for your PMO, sell the idea to the upper management first.
 Make them understand your daily struggles and how it’s affecting the business.
 Open your mailbox and forward some of the endless planning-related threads to them.
 Pull up a study about poor resource planning is making projects fail.

 After you have gotten the upper management on the same page as you are, make sure that steps are taken to make the team understand why the change is good for them and how it’s going to benefit them.
 It’s a particularly important aspect of implementing a new software.

 Remember how things like trying to get a promotion or just some recognition from your peer were not the best motivations for initiation change?
 Those motivations are actually just fine if they are accompanied by you getting yourself on board with what you are doing.